Brionconroy/Coffee_social_api/README.md

 ## Introduction

-The Corner Bistro is full stack website developed to allow the owner/admin of the site to recieve, view, edit and delete restraunt bookings.
+The Coffee Social API is Back-end database that caters for my front-end React project, the Coffee Social. the coffee Social is a social site for coffee lovers to post or blog about there coffee jerney and or to trubble shoot there coffee recipes.

-The site allows an Admin user to login using a pre-registered login(superuser) from there the Admin-user can create, read, update and delete(CRUD) bookings.
+The site allows an Admin user to login using a pre-registered login(superuser) from there the Admin-user can create, read, update and delete(CRUD) Profiles, post and comments.

-This website also allows a users to create a login, make a booking at the restruant wbesite and view an edit the bookings.
+This website also allows a users to create a login, make a post on the wbesite and view an edit the there posts and comment/like others.

 To create this website Agile principles where used.
-The frameworks used were bootstrap and django.
+The frameworks used were django and Django rest framwork.

  + This is a link to my live website [Live site](https://coffee-social-4aee33ad3a6e.herokuapp.com/)
  + This is a link to my Repo [Repo](https://github.com/Brionconroy/Coffee_social_api)